Risepoint: History

 In 2013, Clayton Christensen, a Harvard Business School professor and creator of the theory of disruptive innovation became a senior advisor to Academic Partnerships.
-Former executives at Academic Partnerships, Paxton Riter and Whitney Kilgore, helped found another OPM, iDesign.

 In March 2014, the firm paid Hillary Clinton $225,000 to deliver a speech.
-In his June 2014 speech to the Association of Private Sector Colleges and Universities, Bush called President Barack Obama's gainful employment regulations, “a sledgehammer to the entire field of higher education.”
 In December of that same year, Jeb Bush resigned from his position at AP in preparation for his bid for a 2016 presidential run.

 In 2014, AP was characterized as a "profit machine" that could reduce the cost of educating an undergraduate by about 85 percent.
 By 2015, AP had annual sales of $100 million and contracts with 40 U.S. colleges and universities.

-At some point, AP was owned by Insight Partners, a venture capital and private equity firm.
+AP was previously owned by Insight Partners, a venture capital and private equity firm.

-In 2017, the firm appointed Dan Branch, a former Texas House member and Chairman of the Texas House Committee on Higher Education to the board.
+In 2017, the firm appointed Dan Branch, a former Texas House member and Chairman of the Texas House Committee on Higher Education, to the board.

 In 2019, Vistria Group, a Chicago-based equity firm, acquired Academic Partnerships for the Vistria II fund.
 Vistria has investments in a number of for-profit education assets, including Edmentum, Vanta Education, FullBloom Education, MSI Information Services, Apollo Education Group, and Unitek Learning.

 In 2020, University of Texas-Arlington President Vistasp Karbhari resigned after taking two international trips paid by Academic Partnerships.
 The school paid AP "more than $178 million over about a five-year period."

 In 2020, Academic Partnerships was one of five online program managers that Senators Elizabeth Warren and Sherrod Brown targeted for scrutiny.
-The senators said that online program managers were typically not transparent and that they were concerned that these OPMs might be violating rules meant to rein in for-profit colleges.
+The senators said that they were typically not transparent and that they were concerned that these OPMs might be violating rules meant to rein in for-profit colleges.

 In 2023, Academic Partnerships acquired Wiley University Services for $150 million.
+The acquisition closed in January 2024 and expanded the combined company's university partner network to more than 125 institutions.
+Following the acquisition of Wiley University Services, Academic Partnerships rebranded as Risepoint in May 2024.
+The company stated its name change reflected the combination of the two organizations and portfolio of education technology services.

-Business model
+Business Model

-Academic Partnerships operates as an online program manager (OPM) and receives an undisclosed portion of the revenues.
-It is not directly involved in instruction and it does not confer degrees.
-Instead, it provides its clients with marketing, mentoring, instructional design, technology, and other services.
+Risepoint operates as an education technology company that partners with colleges and universities to develop and grow online degree programs.
+The company provides services including marketing, enrollment management, student support, technology, and faculty support.
+It is not directly involved in instruction, and it does not confer degrees.

-The firm works with faculty and staff to design and deliver online programs; it uses digital, traditional and field sales channels to market and enroll students; and it provides outreach to assist students with the application process, communicate with students, refer students to university services, and provide outreach to inactive students.

-One criticism of this model is that college and university staff see this as a form of privatization.

-Another criticism is that Academic Partnerships and other online program managers work in the shadows, with limited oversight and with little knowledge by faculty or students.